cpjobling/eg-247-textbook/fourier_series/2/exp_fs1.md

 $$b_k = j\left(C_k - C_{-k}\right)$$

-Thus we can easily go back to the trigonometric Fourier series if we need to.
+Thus, we can easily go back to the trigonometric Fourier series if we need to.

 +++ {"slideshow": {"slide_type": "slide"}}